-CE25-F1: To formulate and use basic knowledge relative to the concept of field, with a special emphasis on the electric and magnetic fields
+CE25-F1: To formulate and use basic knowledge relative to the concept of field, with a special emphasis on the electric and magnetic fields o CT2:To work as a team.

 CE25-F2: To demonstrate and use basic knowledge regarding electromagnetic radiation and its spectrum and understand the fundamentals of physical optics.